Slightly supercritical percolation on nonamenable graphs I: The distribution of finite clusters: Perspectives on the Euclidean case

 for $p \in (p_c-\delta,p_c+\delta)$.
 (Note that \eqref{eq:Zd_two_point} would trivially imply \eqref{eq:Zd_correlation_length}.)
 Besides their intrinsic interest, a solution to these conjectures may be a necessary prerequisite to understanding invasion percolation, the minimal spanning forest, and random walks on slightly supercritical clusters.
 See \cite[Part IV]{heydenreich2015progress} for an overview.

 At present, the state of these conjectures can be summarised as follows: The $p=p_c$ cases of \eqref{eq:Zd_volume} and \eqref{eq:Zd_intrinsic} were proven to hold for all quasi-transitive graphs satisfying the triangle condition by Barsky and Aizenman \cite{MR1127713} and Kozma and Nachmias \cite{MR2551766}, respectively.
 We showed how these statements imply the subcritical cases of the same statements in \cref{prop:subcritical_upper,lem:subcritical_radius_lower,lem:volume_lower}.
 Hara and Slade \cite{MR1043524} proved via the lace expansion that the triangle condition holds on $\Z^d$ for sufficiently large $d$, as well as for ``spread out'' models in dimension $d \geq 7$.
 Around the same time, Hara built upon the methods of \cite{MR1043524} to prove the $p \leq p_c$ case of \eqref{eq:Zd_correlation_length} under the same hypotheses, i.e., that $\xi(p) \asymp (p-p_c)^{-1/2}$ as $p \uparrow p_c$.
 Later, Hara, van der Hofstad, and Slade \cite{MR1959796} performed a `physical space' version of the lace-expansion that allowed them to prove the $p=p_c$ case of \eqref{eq:Zd_two_point} under the same hypotheses.
 Kozma and Nachmias \cite{MR2748397} then applied this result to prove the $p=p_c$ case of \eqref{eq:Zd_extrinsic}.
-(It appears that the subcritical cases of \eqref{eq:Zd_extrinsic} and \eqref{eq:Zd_two_point} remain open; we expect that these can be handled with existing techniques.)
+The subcritical case of \eqref{eq:Zd_extrinsic} has very recently been established in the independent works \cite{hutchcroft2021high,chatterjee2021subcritical}, with \cite{hutchcroft2021high} also establishing the upper bound of \eqref{eq:Zd_two_point} in the subcritical case.
 In contrast, almost no progress has been made on the slightly supercritical cases of these conjectures.